BjornFridal/fridal-blog/src/content/blog/lets-build-a-redux-clone.md

 ## Middleware
 We now have a working state manager.
-Still, it feels a little like a one-trick-pony.
+Still, it feels a little like a one-trick pony.
 It would be nice if we could make our Redux Clone extendable and make it cater to different use cases.
 That's exactly what middleware is - a way for us to extend Redux.

 The simplest type of middleware is probably a logger.
-Below is a `loggerMiddleware` that will log all actions dispatched the store to the brower's console.
+Below is a `loggerMiddleware` that will log all actions dispatched to the browser’s console.
 Simple, but useful.

 ~~~ jsx
 const loggerMiddleware = (store) => (next) => (action) => {